Our HBin5 assignment was to make 1/2 batch (2 pounds of dough) of the Apples and Honey Whole Grain Challah.

 Carefully, I wrote out the ounces of a full batch everything on one side of the ingredients in the recipe, and ounces for half batch on the other side.

 I began making the dough, using white whole wheat flour instead of regular whole wheat.
 I even made sure to use 1 1/2 eggs (an egg and a white)!
 All was going well until I added the water.
-After I added 3 cups of water, I realized my goof--enough water for a full batch was used.
-Not the first time this has happened, so I started adding enough of everything else to make a full batch.

 I'm glad I had enough apples in the house.
 You can see the chunks of apple in the dough.